 Agreeing on a price to achieve a win-win outcome won’t be instantaneous.
 Some back and forth will ensue until both parties agree and are ready to proceed.

-What’s the value of a Facebook group?
-A practical approach is to assign a cost to a member then multiply that value by the number of group members.
+How much is a Facebook group worth?
+To come up with a price, you can assign a cost to a member and multiply that value by the number of members.
 In my experience, members are typically worth a penny or less.
-For instance, a group member is worth $0.01.
+For instance, let’s say a group member is worth $0.01.
 One cent multiplied by 40,000 members yields a price of $400.
-Another method is to conduct price experiments by asking around.
+Another pricing method is to conduct price experiments by asking around.
 You might offer different amounts until you understand what a buyer or seller is willing to accept.
 Lastly, consider how long it will take to recoup your expense.
 If you pay $100, your goal should be to earn that amount back within three to twelve months.

 - Inform and confirm with the owner that he/she will have no rights or administrative privileges after the transaction.